dsh2dsh/zrepl/README.md

     sets zfs binary path to "/sbin/zfs".

-  * Replication able to generate a stream package that sends all intermediary snapshots (`zfs send -I`), instead of every intermediary snapshot one by one (`zfs send -i`).
+  * Replication is able to generate a stream package that sends all intermediary snapshots (`zfs send -I`), instead of every intermediary snapshot one by one (`zfs send -i`).
 Configuration example: